 While Spencer assembled a lot of talent behind the camera (Leonard B. Stern, Jackie Cooper, Bill Bixby, Tino Insana and Robert Wuhl among the other culprits) it was the actors who really shined while delivering their witty lines week after week.
 David Rasche expertly walked a fine line, exaggerating his tough-guy squint just enough without ever becoming cartoonish or losing the hint of humanity (ever-so-slight, but yeah, it was there) under the tough exterior.
 He was ably supported by Martin, beautiful but never mere eye candy, and Page, who took one of the oldest cop movie cliches in the book and found several new wrinkles for it.
 His high-strung police captain stays in your memory more prominently than even Frank McRae's (48 HOURS) or John Amos' (in the aforementioned HUNTER)--no small feat.

 Sadly, the 41st episode on 2/12/88, in which we finally meet the oft-referred to ex-Mrs. Hammer, (played by Heather Lupton, the real-life Mrs. Rasche) was the end of the line for the good Inspector.
 But the series lived on, sometimes in unexpected ways.
 SLEDGE HAMMER! clearly influenced Zucker, Abrahams and Zucker when they fashioned their similarly neglected POLICE SQUAD! into the NAKED GUN feature film franchise.
-Frank Drebin wasn't particularly trigger-happy when his adventures aired on ABC-TV, but he acquired this character trait in a big way for his cinematic adventures, along with several other shadings that appeared to be Hammered into him after the series.
+Frank Drebin wasn't particularly trigger-happy when his adventures aired on ABC-TV, but acquired this characteristic in a big way but for his cinematic adventures, along with several other shadings that appeared to be Hammered into him after the series.
 Vacationing in Beirut?
 Sledge beat Drebin to it by two years ("Witless").
 Drebin laughing his ass off at PLATOON?
 Sledge's "favorite comedy" was THE DEER HUNTER.
 Involving a student driver in a high speed chase?
 Hammer had been there, done that one too ("Hammer Gets Nailed").

 SLEDGE HAMMER! has yet to see its own sequel on the big or small screen, so loyal Hammerheads have had to make do with the "original 41" ever since, but the lack of a filmed reprise hasn't made the show's afterlife any less interesting or impressive.